 Run the diagnostic program on the server to get more information about any error codes that might occur.
-See the Hardware Maintenance Manual and Troubleshooting Guide on the IBM @server Documentation CD for instructions.
+See the Hardware Maintenance Manual and Troubleshooting Guide for instructions.

 Save Settings

 Select this choice to save the changes you have made in the settings.